svirant/DonutDongle/README.md

     - Click the GREEN "<> Code" box and "Download ZIP"
     - In Arudino IDE; goto "Sketch" -> "Include Library" -> "Add .ZIP Library"

-Some Arduino Nano's come with an Old Bootloader and won't Upload unless specified. **If you get errors** when trying to upload, swap to this option as a possible fix.
+Some Arduino Nanos come with an Old Bootloader and won't Upload unless specified. **If you get errors** when trying to upload, swap to this option as a possible fix.

 <img width="600" alt="bootloader" src="./images/9.png" />